 - Financing Instrument: Sale and leaseback is often used as a financing method in certain situations, including purchasing a company.
 To reduce the upfront cash required to purchase a business, a buyer can negotiate for the selling and leaseback of property owned by the target company.

-- Investment’s yield and return: When deciding the buildings to sell and leaseback, the landlord will determine the investment yield and rate of return that will be achieved by spending the property’s equivalent in cash.
+- Investment’s yield and return: When deciding the buildings to sell and lease back, the landlord will determine the investment yield and rate of return that will be achieved by spending the property’s equivalent in cash.

 The selling and leaseback transaction allows the investor option to extend and, in some cases, purchase the property at a later date.
 From the seller’s view, most firms can anticipate a much higher return on their daily selling operations than they can expect from property yields.
 As a result, if the capital locked up in property is released and re-invested in the company, the business could become more profitable.

-Due to the length of time and amount of deals to be concluded and signed, it recommended that a reputable real estate agency, ideally one with experience effectively closing sale-leaseback contracts, used to help all parties with the deal.
+Due to the length of time and amount of deals to be concluded and signed, it recommended that a reputable real estate agency, ideally one with experience effectively closing sale-leaseback contracts, be used to help all parties with the deal.
 The agent will assist in determining if the asking price is following the demand.

 The agent would also play a vital part in the drafting of the new Lease Contract, they ensure that all terms and annual rental adjustments are fair and in line with the economy.
 Furthermore, these conditions must be ideal for the Lessee while still providing a satisfactory rental yield to the landlord or Lessor.